icons8/lunacy-docs/docs/libraries.md

 On the **Objects** tab, items from a UI kit library appear with the link icon in front of their names (see the figure below).
 It indicates that the object is an instance of a symbol from an external file.
 You cannot modify such objects, except for the size and overrides.
 To get more control over a library item, consider the following commands accessible on the context menu or menus invoked from the menu bar and the Inspector:

-* Detach from Symbols: Converts the selected instance into a layered object.
+* **Detach from Symbols**: Converts the selected instance into a layered object.
-* Detach from Library: Adds a master symbol of the selected instance to the document assets, i.e. to the symbols page.
+* **Detach from Library**: Adds a master symbol of the selected instance to the document assets, i.e. to the symbols page.
 After you detach a symbol from the library, you can work with it as with all other symbols in your project.
-* Restore instance size: Restores the original size of the selected instance.
+* **Restore instance size**: Restores the original size of the selected instance.

 {:.is-big}
 ![Working with UI kits](public/uikitscommands.png)